carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ---
 title: "Assessing Read Quality"
-teaching: 10
+teaching: 30
-exercises: 0
+exercises: 15
 questions:
-- "GitHub, Markdown, and Jekyll, How are pages published?"
+- "How can the quality of a sequencing process be evaluated? "
+- "It is possible to know if my sequenced organisms are the desired ones? "
 objectives:
-- "Explain how GitHub Pages produce web sites from Git repositories."
+- "Explain how it is possible to measure the quality from a fastq file"
-- "Explain Jekyll's formatting rules."
+- "Learn the main tool to evaluate reads quality: FastQC"
+- "Interpret a FastQC output."

 keypoints:
 - "Lessons are stored in Git repositories on GitHub."
 - "Lessons are written in Markdown."